KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

     ##    property.tax        pt.ratio           black           lstat
     ##               0               0               0               0

-Over-writing the original “black” and “lstat” with the newly imputed new “black” and “lstat” columns.
+Over-writing the original “black” and “lstat” with the newly imputed “black” and “lstat” columns.

 ``` r